ICEPAY/OpenCart-3.x/README.md

 ## Introduction ##
-ICEPAY Payment Module for OpenCart 3.x is a more robust, reliable and, at the same time, more powerful, flexible and secure version of our time-tested extension that enables the use of ICEPAY payment methods for OpenCart webshops.
+*ICEPAY OpenCart 3.x Payment Module* is a more robust, reliable and, at the same time, more powerful, flexible and secure version of our time-tested extension that enables the use of ICEPAY payment methods for OpenCart webshops.
 Integrating ICEPAY with OpenCart 3.x is simple and seamless for customers, and fast and easy for installation and maintenance at the back end.

 With this module you will be able to offer a vast variety of most frequently used national and international online payment methods including iDEAL, GIROPAY, sofortbanking, text/sms payments, phone payments, credit cards Visa, MasterCard, American Express, Diners Club International, Maestro International, JCB, Laser, Carte Bleue, Dankort, CartaSi, debit cards and many other payment solutions for worldwide internet commerce.